SID12214737/IoT-202302-ISE3138-001-/README.md

 # Real-Time Vehicle Detection, Tracking and Counting in Python

-Sorry for the poor documaentation.
+Sorry for the poor documentation.